goFrendiAsgard/zaruba/docs/core-tasks/zrbStartDockerContainer.md

 Description:

     Start docker container and wait until it is ready.
-    If container is already started, it's stdout/stderr will be shown.
+    If container is already started, its stdout/stderr will be shown.
     If container is exist but not started, it will be started.
     If container is not exist, it will be created and started.
     Common configs: